Crayford Cargocat

 Stonefield CCV

 Notes: The CCV (Cross-Country Vehicle) was designed to produce a light truck able to take a great amount of abuse, be highly mobile both on and off-road, be easy to drive even for inexperienced drivers, and to use then-new concepts such as antilock brakes and all-wheel drive.
 The original CCV prototypes were built in 1975, with production examples first appearing in 1978 and going to civilian concerns.
 In 1982, the sole military customer, Malaysia, began receiving their CCVs, and this order was completed in early 1986.
-Since then, the Stonefield company has changed hands several times, but has continued to produced the CCVs for civilian use, and is also a leader in research into new heavy vehicle subsystems.
+Since then, the Stonefield company has changed hands several times, but has continued to produce the CCVs for civilian use, and is also a leader in research into new heavy vehicle subsystems.

 The CCV has a chassis which is flexible but torsionally rigid, and is not the traditional ladder-type frame which most vehicles of its type have.
 This allows off-road mobility on a lower suspension.
 The CCVs have either 4x4 (P-5000M) or 6x4 (P-5000) suspensions, with all-wheel drive, traction control, antiskid features, and antilock braking.
 The transmission is fully automatic, and steering is power-assisted.
 The trucks may be built with left or right-hand drive, depending upon the customer.
-A large amount of different bodies and specialist equipment may be carried in or in place of the cargo bed.
+A large number of different bodies and specialist equipment may be carried in or in place of the cargo bed.
 The cab is of the cabover type, and may be all-metal (using a tubular steel frame with sheet aluminum panels), or have a canvas roof.
 The doors may be metal and permanently attached, or canvas and removable.
 The side windows may be permanent or removable.
 The windshield may be upright or folding.
 The rear cargo area has a tailgate and removable bows with a canvas tilt.
-The engine is mounted below and behind the cab; the standard engine is a gasoline-powered Chrysler engine, but Stonefield has been known to fit other engines at customer request.
+The engine is mounted below and behind the cab; the standard engine is a gasoline-powered Chrysler 318M 150-horsepower engine, but Stonefield has been known to fit other engines at customer request.
 Though the drive is 4x4 or 6x4, only one-third of the engine power goes to the front wheels, with the rest going to the rear wheels.
 This arrangement means that the all-wheel drive may remain engaged at all times, and increases the efficiency of the traction control and antiskid features.
 Other options include air conditioning, auxiliary fuel tanks, high-efficiency air filters, spotlights, and headlights whose pointing direction may be controlled or vary with the steering direction.

 Vehicle